• Skip to primary navigation

 Instructions

-2. In a blender, pour milk, egg, butter, and spinach.
-Blend until smooth.
+• In a blender, pour the milk, egg, butter, and spinach.
+Blend on high speed until smooth.

-3. Pour blender mixture into the flour bowl and with a whisk or fork, mix to combine.
+• Pour the green mixture into the flour bowl and with a whisk or fork, mix from the outside of the bowl in to combine, until all the visible lumps are gone.

 Equipment